gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-An SCTP Endpoint acting as responder, when receiving an INIT chunk with a DTLS Key Management Parameter, will reply with INIT-ACK with its own DTLS Key Management Parameter containing the selected DTLS Key Management Method out of the set of supported ones.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with a DTLS Key Management Parameter, will reply with INIT ACK with its own DTLS Key Management Parameter containing the selected DTLS Key Management Method out of the set of supported ones.
 In case there are no common set of supported DTLS Key Management Methods that are accepted by the responder, and the endpoints' policy requires secured association it MUST reply with an ABORT chunk, include the error cause "No Common DTLS Key Management Method" (TBA11) (see {{IANA-Extra-Cause}}).
-Otherwise, the responder MAY send an INIT-ACK without the DTLS Key Management Parameter to indicate that it is willing to create a session without security.
+Otherwise, the responder MAY send an INIT ACK without the DTLS Key Management Parameter to indicate that it is willing to create a session without security.

 Additionally, an SCTP Endpoint acting as responder willing to support